Canóvanas, Puerto Rico: Demographics

 Official population records for Canóvanas start in 1980, after the municipality was officially separated from Loíza.
 In 30 years, the population has increased by almost 50% according to the 2010 census.

 According to the 2010 Census, 61% of the population identifies themselves as white, and 21.6% as black.
 Also, 48.6% of the population identified themselves as males, and 51.4% as females.
 Finally, 26.7% of the population is under 18 years old.
 The next biggest percentage of population (21.5%) is between 35 and 49 years old.

 Tourism

 Although Canóvanas is not particularly known for its touristic importance, there are several landmarks and places of interest to visit.
 The Jesús T. Piñero House is located along the PR-3.
 The residence, which was built around 1931, houses a museum dedicated to the life of Jesús T. Piñero, first Puerto Rican governor of the island.

 The Hipódromo Camarero is also a tourist attraction for horserace enthusiasts of the island and the Caribbean.
 Other places of interest are the ruins of the Canóvanas Sugar Mill, El Español Bridge, the Old Ceiba Tree, and Villarán Park, which features the historic Villarán Bridge, the only one of its kind in Puerto Rico and the United States.

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Canóvanas page lists Pico el Toro, El Hipódromo and the Pueblo with its historic architecture, as places of interest.